Qatayef: Origin

 Qatayef is believed to be of Fatimid origin.
-Some believe that qatayef are the creation of the Fatimid Dynasty, however, their history dates back to the Abbasid Caliphate, 750-1258 CE.
-Qatayef was mentioned in a tenth century Arabic cookbook dates back to the Abbasid Caliphate by Ibn Sayyar al-Warraq called Kitab al-Ṭabīḫ (كتاب الطبيخ, The Book of Dishes).
+Some believe that qatayef are the creation of the Fatimid Dynasty, however, their history dates back to the Abbasid Caliphate, 750–1258 CE.
+Qatayef was mentioned in a tenth century Arabic cookbook dating back to the Abbasid Caliphate by Ibn Sayyar al-Warraq called Kitab al-Ṭabīḫ (كتاب الطبيخ, The Book of Dishes).
 The book was later translated by Nawal Nasrallah under the name Annals of the Caliphs' Kitchens.
-The traditional stuffing of Qatayef as evident in a number of Medieval Arabic cookbooks is crushed almond and sugar, once the pancake was stuffed, it would sometimes be fried in walnut oil or baked in the oven.
+The traditional stuffing of Qatayef, as evident in a number of Medieval Arabic cookbooks, is crushed almond and sugar.
+In these recipes, once the pancake was stuffed, it would sometimes be fried in walnut oil or baked in the oven.

 Qatayef was traditionally prepared by street vendors as well as households in Egypt and the Levant.
 It is usually filled with akkawi cheese, crushed walnuts, as well as crushed pistachios.
-Diverse fillings, such as Nutella, are also used.
+Modern variations, with fillings such as Nutella, are also consumed.

+Tradition

+Arab Muslims commonly serve it during the month of Ramadan.

+Arab Christians also eat it during some celebrations.
+Due to its ubiquity in Muslim communities during Ramadan, some Christians also consume qatayif during the Muslim holy month alongside Muslims.

 Preparation

 Qatayef is the general name of the dessert as a whole and, more specifically, the batter.

-It is usually made out of flour, baking powder, water, yeast, and sometimes sugar.
+It is usually made out of flour (and/or semolina flour), baking powder, water, yeast, and sometimes sugar.
 The result of the batter being poured onto a round hot plate appears similar to pancakes, except only one side is cooked, then stuffed and folded.

-The pastry is filled with either unsalted sweet cheese a mixture of any of hazelnuts, walnuts, almonds, pistachios, raisins, powdered sugar, vanilla extract, rose extract (ma-zahr ماء الزهر), and cinnamon.
-It is then deep fried or, less commonly, baked and served with a hot sweet syrup or sometimes honey.
-Another way of serving qatayef is by filling it with whipped cream or qishta (قشطة), folding it halfway, and serving it with scented syrup without frying or baking.
+To make Qatayef Satati (deep fried) The pastry is filled with either unsalted sweet cheese a mixture of any of hazelnuts, walnuts, almonds, pistachios, raisins, powdered sugar, vanilla extract, rose extract, and cinnamon.
+It is then deep fried or, alternatively, baked and served with a hot sweet syrup or sometimes honey.
+The other way of serving qatayef is by filling it with whipped cream or qishta (قشطة), folding it halfway, and serving it with scented syrup without frying or baking.
 This way of serving is called assafiri qatayef (قطايف عصافيري).

-Customs

-Qatayef is a popular dessert that is usually prepared during Ramadan.